Irvgintium/FindWordAndChange/README.md

 ### Support

-If you encounter any issues or have any questions, please feel free to contact us at [email@example.com].
+If you encounter any issues or have any questions, please feel free to contact me at sputnikdrunk@gmail.com.

-That's an example of how you can structure and create a GitHub documentation for the script.
-Make sure to replace `[link-to-your-repository]` with the actual link to your GitHub repository, and `[email@example.com]` with your contact email.
-Feel free to modify and customize the documentation according to your requirements and preferences.